-Table 2 shows, for various models, their data capacities and execution times for embedding in the case of the TSQ algorithm.
-Times for extraction were not listed since they are about the same as those for embedding.
-The times were measured by using IBM AIXTM 4.1.4 operating system and a xlC c++ compiler on a 100 MHz PowerPC 604 processor.
+Table 2 shows, for various models, their data

+capacities and execution timings for embedding in the case of the TSQ algorithm.
+Timings for extraction were not listed since they are about the same as those of embedding.
+The timings were measured by using IBM AIX^{TM} 4.1.4 operating system and a xlC c++ compiler on a 100 MHz PowerPC 604 processor.

-The space efficiency in these examples is adequate for many practical applications.
-It should be noted, however, that these examples pushed space efficiency by sacrificing robustness to some extent.
-Increasing robustness, for example by increasing the number of repetitions of a message and using an error-correcting code, would reduce the effective data capacity.
+Space efficiency seen in these examples is adequate for many practical applications.
+It should be noted, however, that these examples pushed space efficiency by somewhat sacrificing robustness.
+Increasing robustness, for example by increasing number of repetition of a message and by using an error-correcting code would reduce effective data capacity.

-Execution times are roughly proportional to the number of triangles in the models.
-The embedding algorithm was prototyped on a full-fledged non-manifold modeler kernel, which has many more features than necessary for the embedding algorithm.
-The times will improve significantly if the code is optimized for the embedding algorithm.
+Execution timings are roughly proportional to the number of triangles in the models.
+The embedding algorithm was prototyped on a full-fledged non-manifold modeler kernel, which has many more features than necessary for the embedding algorithm Timings will improve significantly if the code is designed for the embedding algorithm.